 In addition to planning for back-to-school costs—regardless of how schools will operate—it’s also important to refresh your finances related to personal costs related to insurance, at-home medical supplies and cleaning materials.
 Many students will be due for their annual medical physicals.
 Check in on your medical benefits to see if the preventative care for your student is covered or which clinics will offer back-to-school physicals.

 Your grocery bill might also change during this atypical school year.
 You might need to spend more money on groceries to account for eating most meals and snacks at home.
-Or you might need to buy additional items for your child to safely eat lunch at school without requiring them to use communal supplies.
+Or you might need to buy additional items for your child to eat lunch at school.

 UMB personal banking solutions offer convenience and simplicity to meet all your financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.